Europe braces for more cuts in Russian oil and gas exports | Headlines

 Ukraine's gas transmission system operator said it and the Polish gas pipeline system had the capacity to bring Russian gas to Europe and compensate for the Nord Stream halt.
 Gazprom did not respond to a request for comment on whether it would increase gas exports via other routes.

-CPC said it had to suspend loadings from its SPM-1 and SPM-2 mooring points due to damage at "the attachment points of underwater sleeves to buoyancy tanks".
+CPC (Caspian Pipeline Consortium) said it had to suspend loadings from its SPM-1 and SPM-2 mooring points due to damage at "the attachment points of underwater sleeves to buoyancy tanks".
 It said loadings were only being processed from SPM-3 and so oil loading requests would have to be reduced.

+Tengizchevroil (TCO), which represents Chevron and Exxon in Kazakhstan's giant Tengiz project, said it was aware of temporary maintenance at CPC and its oil exports and output on its Tengiz oilfield were currently uninterrupted.
+TCO has a lower output plan on its Tengiz oilfield in August-September due to planned maintenance.

-DAMAGED TANKS CPC said it planned to replace parts on the two affected SPMs and was looking for an organization to carry out the work.
-The consortium didn't give a timeline.
+DAMAGED TANKS CPC said it planned to replace parts on the two affected SPMs and was looking for an organisation to carry out the work.
+The consortium did not give a timeline.

 CPC has cut exports on several other occasions over the past six months.
 CPC Blend crude oil exports had been set at 5.026 million tonnes for August.
 The consortium has not given updated figures.